okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-sign-in-soc-idp/main/nodejs/integrationsteps.md

 redirects the request to your app via the Application’s **Sign-in redirect URIs** field.

-This step handles the callback from the widget that returns an `interaction_code`.
+This step handles the callback from the Widget that returns an `interaction_code`.
 This code is redeemed in the next step for tokens.
 The callback URL is defined in two locations and must be identical.
 These locations are: